Nut and Seed Bread

-Bread Week 7: Sometime in January I came across an article that linked to a recipe for bread that promised to change my life.
+Bread Week 7: Sometime in January I came across an article that linked to a recipe for bread from My New Roots that promised to change my life.
 What caught my eye about this loaf of bread was that it was not only gluten-free – it had no flours in it whatsoever.
 Not that I mind using rice flour and sorghum flour and almond meal and cornmeal and grinding oats and coconut and so on, but it’s nice to find recipes that don’t involve substitutions for flour.
 This bread recipe took no leavening and promised to be hearty, crusty, and healthy.

 It’s a good loaf of bread to have for breakfast; I also bet it would be great with a hearty, earthy stew.
 I’m not sure that this loaf of bread has changed my life, but I am glad that it exists.